-Issue No. 5
+Issue No. 6

-Effective Date: 7/27/2012
+Effective Date: 3/28/2017

-Next Review Date: 4/01/2017 (E5Y)
+Next Review Date: 4/01/2022 (E5Y)

-Internal auditing is an independent objective, assurance and consulting activity designed to add value to an organization; improve its operations; and otherwise assist accomplishment of its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of control, governance, and risk management processes.
+Internal auditing is an independent objective, assurance, and consulting activity designed to add value to an organization; improve its operations; and otherwise assist accomplishment of its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of control, governance, and risk management processes.

-* The purpose, authority and responsibility of Audits and Analysis are defined in System Rules and Regulations, Chapter 3, Paragraph 7, which has been approved by the System Board of Regents and adopted by management.
-See TSUS Rules and Regulations.
+* The purpose, authority, and responsibility of the TSUS Office of Internal Audit are defined in TSUS Rules and Regulations, Chapter 3, Paragraph 7, which have been approved by the TSUS Board of Regents and adopted by management.

 REVIEWERS OF THIS UPPS

-Reviewers of this UPPS include the following:
+* Reviewers of this UPPS include the following: